drpetersonfernandes/BatchConvertIsoToXiso/ReadMe.md

 1.  **Launch the Application**.
 2.  **Select Input Folder**: Click the "Browse" button next to "Source Files Folder" (for conversion) or "ISO Files Folder" (for testing).
 Choose the folder containing your ISO files.
 For conversion, this folder can also contain archives (ZIP, 7Z, RAR) with ISOs.
 For testing, only direct `.iso` files in this folder will be processed.
-3.  **Select Output Folder**: Click the "Browse" button next to "Output XISO Folder" (for conversion).
+3.  **Select Output Folder (for Conversion)**: Click the "Browse" button next to "Output XISO Folder".
     *   For **Conversion**: This is where converted XISO files will be saved.
     *   For **Testing**: If "Move successfully tested ISOs to Success Folder" is checked, this is where successfully tested ISOs will be moved.
 4.  **Configure Options**: